 Video Games Tax Relief (VGTR) is worth up to 20% of the core production costs of a qualifying game.
 It is the predecessor of the new VGEC scheme and is being phased out.

-VGTR supports UK game developers by offering them a tax rebate against the money they spend on the design, production and testing of a new video game.
+VGTR supports UK game developers by offering them a tax rebate against the money they spend on the design, production and testing of a video game.

 Film Tax Relief (FTR) supports British production companies with tax relief worth up to 20% of the core production costs of the film.